nicolaswith/parallelgdb/README.md

 The server will start the specified number of clients, each of which will start the gdb instance, running the target program, and two socat instances, handling the I/O of gdb and the target.

 If SSH is enabled, the server logs on to the remote cluster and starts the clients there.

+## Custom launcher command
+If you need to make specific changes to the start command, or need to use a completely different launcher, you can check the Custom Command option in the startup dialog.
+This command will invalidate the set paths, IP address and partition.
+SSH options will not be influenced.

+For the server to know how many connections to open the number of processes and nodes still needs to be set in the startup dialog.
+Make SURE they match up with what you set in your custom command.

+The client supports two possibilities to set its rank.
+Under normal conditions it will try to read the environment variables set by OpenMPI/MPICH/slurm:

+	OMPI_COMM_WORLD_RANK
+	PMI_RANK

+If neither of those is set (not using OpenMPI/MPICH/slurm) the Parallel GDB specific environment variable:

+	PGDB_RANK

+is read.
+If desired, this one can be set by the user.

+Furthermore there are two command line arguments which also can be used to set the rank.
+First is

+	-r <rank>

+which directly sets this processes rank.

+Second is

+	-e <name>

+which adds an additional environment variable name which is tried to read before the others.